MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/governance-compliance.md

 ### Azure Resource Graph

 [Azure Resource Graph](/azure/governance/resource-graph/overview) enables you to work with Azure resource metadata.
 By using Resource Graph, you can query across a large number of Azure resources, even if they're spread across multiple subscriptions.
+Resource Graph can query for the resources of a specific type, or to identify resources that have been configured in specific ways.
+It can also be used to track the history of a resource's configuration.

 Resource Graph can be helpful to manage large Azure estates.
-For example, if you deploy tenant-specific Azure resources, you commonly need to query for the number of resources of a specific type, or to identify resources that have been configured in specific ways.
-By [applying tags to your resources](#resource-tags), you can also use the Resource Graph API to find resources that are used by specific tenants or deployment stamps.
+For example, suppose you deploy tenant-specific Azure resources across multiple Azure subscriptions.
+By [applying tags to your resources](#resource-tags), you can use the Resource Graph API to find resources that are used by specific tenants or deployment stamps.

 ### Azure Purview